gregoryterry/Deploy-Active-Directory-In-The-Cloud-wirh-Azure/README.md

-# Deploy and Configure Active Directory In The Cloud wirh Azure
+# Deploy and Configure Active Directory In The Cloud with Azure
 This lab will demonstrate  how to create and configure Azure virtual machines to install Windows Server and promote the server to a domain controller.
 <p align="center">
 <img src="https://i.imgur.com/pU5A58S.png" alt="Microsoft Active Directory Logo"/>